 “We are delighted to announce this ambitious collaboration.
 The RSC is committed to giving as many people as possible the chance to see and experience our work.
 This new streaming partnership provides a cost-effective way for schools and universities to access high-quality cultural experiences.”--Jacqui O’Hanlon, Director of RSC Education

-BBC Literary Adaptations in Video contains nearly 200 hours of video that feature a treasure trove of BBC productions of more than 50 famous literary works, many that were buried in the BBC archive for the past few decades.
-From Dickens to Shakespeare, from Chekhov to Arthur Miller, from Jane Austen to Mary Shelley, a great breadth of works is included.
-Talent like Mark Rylance, Yoko Ono, John Gielgud, Sir Ian McKellen, Colin Firth, and more make this product a must-have for theatre, drama, performing arts, and literature courses.
-In addition to actual performances, the product includes titles like Face to Face and Performance where actors and directors discuss their craft.
-Ideal for use in Drama, Performing Arts departments to analyze their craft or specific performances, and English/Literature departments to support the teaching of literary works.
+BBC Literary Adaptations in Video, Volumes I & II features over 100 famed BBC productions of classic literary works, many that were buried in the BBC archive for the past few decades.
+These volumes represent canonical authors from Dickens to Shakespeare, from Chekhov to Arthur Miller, and from Jane Austen to Mary Shelley through talent including Mark Rylance, Yoko Ono, John Gielgud, Sir Ian McKellen, Colin Firth.
+In addition to filmed performances, these volumes provide series including Face to Face and Performance, where actors and directors discuss their craft.
+These volumes are ideal for use in Drama, Performing Arts departments to analyze their craft or specific performances, and English/Literature departments to support the teaching of literary works.

 This collection aids the teaching and learning of theatre and drama in schools with a variety of content and tools.
 Here are a few ideas on how to use the collection in instruction: